 5 Things to Know About Embryo Donation

-Embryos can be donated anonymously through programs at fertility clinics, while embryo adoption is a more in-depth process that often involves an agency to help with matching and logistics.
+Embryos can be donated anonymously through programs at fertility clinics, while embryo donation is a more in-depth process that often involves an agency to help with matching and logistics.
 You may come across the word “snowflake” when exploring your options.
 What is snowflake adoption?
-This is a term used to encourage the adoption of frozen embryos left over from another couple’s IVF cycle.
+This is a term used to encourage the donation of frozen embryos left over from another couple’s IVF cycle.

 What is the process to adopt an embryo?

-According to the National Registry for Adoption, there are six key steps to embryo adoption.
+According to the National Registry for Adoption, there are six key steps to embryo donation.

 Step 1.
 Locate your donor embryos.
 This can be accomplished through a fertility clinic, agency, or even a friend or relative.